Welcome to Student Disability Services

 Swarthmore College welcomes students with disabilities to participate fully in all aspects of college life.
 Our mission is to ensure that students with physical, medical, learning or psychological disabilities are provided with equal access to all college programs, activities and services.
 Our policy is consistent with relevant governmental statutes and regulations, including those pursuant to the Americans with Disabilities Act of 1990 (amended in 2008), Title IX of the Federal Education Amendments of 1972 and Section 504 of the Federal Rehabilitation Act of 1973.

-The Student Disability Services Staff, Director Monica Vance (Parrish 113) and Assistant Director Jenna Rose (Parrish 123) advise students about the College's policy, procedure and resources, reviews students' documentation and collaborates with students, faculty and staff to arrange reasonable accommodations that support students' individual needs.
+The Student Disability Services Staff, Director Monica Vance (Parrish 113) and Assistant Director Jenna Rose (Parrish 123), advises students about the College's policy, procedures and resources, reviews students' documentation, and collaborates with students, faculty and staff to arrange reasonable accommodations that support students' individual needs.

 The Student Disability Service is happy to work with students with documented disabilities to identify appropriate accommodations.
 Reasonable accommodations refer to modifications that provide students with disabilities equal access to college programs and activities.
 Accommodations may include the elimination of physical barriers, extended time on tests, notetakers, recording devices, captioning, sign language interpreters, calculator use, computer use, electronic books, screen-readers, voice recognition and other adaptive software or hardware for computers.
 An accommodation is not considered reasonable if it fundamentally alters the essential elements of an academic program.
 Please be aware that the Student Disability Service is not able to provide retroactive accommodations.
 Students need to register with the Student Disability Service first and submit documentation of a disability.
 Accommodations begin once the student has a formal accommodations letter.

-If you are a prospective student interested in receiving more information about the Student Disability Service, please contact Jenna Rose, at email@example.com or by calling 610-690-5538.
+If you are a prospective student interested in receiving more information about the Student Disability Service, please contact Monica Vance or Jenna Rose.

 Visit the Accommodations Process and the Documentation Guidelines sections in the "For Students" section of this website for all details.